imitelis/Full_Stack_Open_Exercises/part13/README.md

 }
 ```

-Exercise 13.10.
+### Exercise 13.10.

 Expand the application so that the current logged-in user identified by a token is linked to each blog added.
-To do this you will also need to implement a login endpoint POST /api/login, which returns the token.
+To do this you will also need to implement a login endpoint `POST /api/login`, which returns the token.

-Exercise 13.11.
+### Exercise 13.11.

 Make deletion of a blog only possible for the user who added the blog.

-Task 13.12.
+### Exercise 13.12.

 Modify the routes for retrieving all blogs and all users so that each blog shows the user who added it and each user shows the blogs they have added.

-Tasks 13.13.-13.16
+## Exercises 13.13.-13.16.

-Task 13.13.
+### Exercise 13.13.

 Implement filtering by keyword in the application for the route returning all blogs.
 The filtering should work as follows

-    GET /api/blogs?search=react returns all blogs with the search word react in the title field, the search word is case-insensitive
+  *  `GET /api/blogs?search=react` returns all blogs with the search word react in the title field, the search word is case-insensitive
-    GET /api/blogs returns all blogs
+  *  `GET /api/blogs` returns all blogs

-This should be useful for this task and the next one.
+[This](https://sequelize.org/master/manual/model-querying-basics.html#operators) should be useful for this task and the next one.

-Exercise 13.14.
+### Exercise 13.14.

-Expand the filter to search for a keyword in either the title or author fields, i.e.

-GET /api/blogs?search=jami returns blogs with the search word jami in the title field or in the author field
+Expand the filter to search for a keyword in either the <em>title</em> or <em>author</em> fields, i.e. `GET /api/blogs?search=jami` returns blogs with the search word <em>jami</em> in the <em>title</em> field or in the <em>author</em> field

-Exercise 13.15.
+### Exercise 13.15.

 Modify the blogs route so that it returns blogs based on likes in descending order.
-Search the documentation for instructions on ordering,
+Search the [documentation](https://sequelize.org/master/manual/model-querying-basics.html) for instructions on ordering,

-Task 13.16.
+### Exercise 13.16.

-Make a route for the application /api/authors that returns the number of blogs for each author and the total number of likes.
+Make a route for the application `/api/authors` that returns the number of blogs for each author and the total number of likes.
 Implement the operation directly at the database level.
-You will most likely need the group by functionality, and the sequelize.fn aggregator function.
+You will most likely need the [group by](https://sequelize.org/master/manual/model-querying-basics.html#grouping) functionality, and the [sequelize.fn](https://sequelize.org/master/manual/model-querying-basics.html#specifying-attributes-for-select-queries) aggregator function.

 The JSON returned by the route might look like the following, for example: